linnienaryshkin/langchain/aws/exam.md

   - SageMaker Data Wrangler | visual interface to import, clean, transform, and analyze data
   - SageMaker MLflow | track, organize, view, analyze, and compare iterative ML experimentation to gain comparative insights and register and deploy your best-performing models
   - SageMaker Model Dashboard | monitor and manage your models in real-time
+  - SageMaker Inference endpoint | allows clients to invoke deployed models
+  - SageMaker Model Monitor | monitor the performance of your models in real-time
 - Amazon Bedrock | pre-trained models, orchestration, MCP
   - Amazon Bedrock Guardrails | detects sensitive information such as personally identifiable information (PIIs) in input prompts or model responses
   - Amazon Bedrock Agents | build agents that can perform tasks such as customer service, data analysis, and more
+  - Amazon Bedrock Model Evaluation | preparing data, training models, selecting appropriate metrics, testing and analyzing results
 - Amazon Q
+  - Amazon Q in Connect | contact center service from AWS
+  - Amazon Q in QuickSight | allows business analysts to use natural language to build BI dashboards
   - Amazon Q Developer | conversational assistant for developers that provides code assistance, security scanning, AWS integration, and agentic capabilities for automating multi-step tasks
   - Amazon Q Business | generative AI assistant for business users that connects to enterprise data sources, generates content, automates tasks, and enables building AI-driven applications
 - Amazon Lex | build chatbots and voice assistants